apisearch-io/docs/src/content/index.md

 root: true
 page: 1
 icon: dot-circle-o
-title: First steps
+title: Apisearch First steps
-description: How to start with Apisearch from the scratch
+description: How to start with Apisearch from the scratch.
+Step by step, all you need to know about how to build your next search engine.
 category: First Steps
 template: one-column-with-toc.mustache
 source: index.md